Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 TODO: Define what the filters look like.
 Need to be able to select scalar/array/hash/code as well as sub-stashes.
 Actually, do we need sub-stashes if we have `list_packages`?

-**Optionally on globs** If globs are also supported, this raises the fun question of whether the returned list contains the actual globs or only the symbols from within them.
-Perhaps there should be another method `->list_globs` that yields just globs?

 ### Methods on Meta-Symbol Objects

 Several of the above methods return instances of a meta-symbol object.
-In practice, any meta-symbol object will represent either a variable (when using the "$@%" sigils), or a subroutine (when using the "&").
+In practice, any meta-symbol object will represent either a glob (when using the "*" sigil), variable (when using the "$@%" sigils), or a subroutine (when using the "&").
 Each of these cases is described further below.
-The following methods are available on both kinds.
+The following methods are available on all kinds.

 #### `basename`